kattlo/kattlo-cli/README.md

 ### Topics

-This is the way to manage topics resources within Apache Kafka® cluster.
+This is the way to manage topics resources within Apache Kafka®.

 To __create__ a topic:
 ```yaml